openpnp/openpnp/Camera-Settling.md

 # Advanced Settle Methods and Diagnostics

+## The Idea

+The Idea is to look at the pictures taken and by comparing each frame with its predecesor, determine when the settling is concluded.
+So after a brutal machine stop, it might take longer, but "drill-down" micro-move adjustments are very fast.
+This becomes possible with the advanced Settle Methods (i.e. not Fixed Time).

+You can still set a **Settle Timeout (ms)** value, that will end the settling no matter what.
+You should choose a very conservative time to really cover all the worst case scenarios.
+The timeout will make sure your Cameras never "hang" when the settle goal (Threshold) is never reached.
+This could be due to flickering ambient light or a misconfiguration etc..

 ## Enable Diagnostics

-Choose one of the advanced Settle Methods (i.e. not Fixed Time) and enable Diagnostics.
+To see what we are doing, we need to enable Diagnostics.
+Choose one of the advanced Settle Methods (i.e. not Fixed Time) and check the Diagnostics checkbox.
 Then just press the Camera settle test button.

 ![grafik](https://user-images.githubusercontent.com/9963310/81853527-d289d680-955c-11ea-804d-4399103ea938.png)

 ## Checking the Camera Frame Rate

+The first task is to see how well the camera performs.
+We need a steady stream of frames taken.

-This should now plot a graph.
+The Diagnostics should have plotted plot a graph.
 In the blue curve you see how fast your camera delivers frames.
 When the blue curve is up, it is waiting for a frame, when it is down, it is analyzing the settling.
 The scale is Milliseconds.

 ![grafik](https://user-images.githubusercontent.com/9963310/81853582-e2a1b600-955c-11ea-8812-ed2accaa9f63.png)